freiksenet/lands_of_mana/README.md

 - [ ] Refactor structs that are single value to just be single value
 - [ ] Default values for some sentinels, group into bundlesn better
 - [ ] Kayak UI doesn't intercept clicks correctly
+- [ ] Fix .0 weirdness for selection target

 ## Project plan